luisrmendes/notEnoughBlogs/posts/misc_char_drivers/misc_char_drivers.md

 layout: post.njk
 ---

-# Miscellaneous Character Drivers

 Here is a great article from the Linux Journal that provides a great explanation.
 <https://www.linuxjournal.com/article/2920>

-Here is a TLDR with minimal contributions from my side:
+A TLDR with minimal contributions from my side:

 ## What is a misc char driver?